State & Local Government Data Centers: Managing Growing IT Demands, Costs and Risks

 Furthermore, emerging mobile and cloud computing models expose state and local governments to new security risks compounded by the social networking and collaborative nature of today's constituents and government workforce.
 IT managers delivering new mobile and cloud solutions must plan to mitigate the increased risks of data theft, fraud and privacy breaches.
 Unfortunately, such security plans negatively impact agility, maintenance burdens and IT costs, adding another layer to the existing challenges of data center management.

-Even supply chain security is a hot topic with agencies often asking data center vendors, “How do you secure your supply chain management?”
+Even supply chain security is a hot topic with government agencies often asking data center vendors, “How do you secure your supply chain management?”
 Agencies need to ensure the security of network devices from manufacture through installation and deployment, combating instances where something embedded into the device’s hardware or firmware may present a security compromise.
 Data center discovery therefore needs to include a supply chain element, defining provenance and tracking the logistical path of system hardware, software, appliances and applications along their entire lifecycle.

 Once again, an understanding of the missions served by the data center also requires a holistic and comprehensive security mentality that spans far beyond the walls of the data center or even the firewalls of the network.
 Risk management must peer back to the creation of data center solutions, as well as forward into its deployment for a mobile workforce and constituency.